-Water increases about 9% in volume when it freezes.
-Wet soil can expand by at least that amount upon freezing.
+Water increases about 9% in volume when it zes.
+Wet soil can expand by at least that amount upon zing.
 When this happens, the resulting pressure on a slab or foundation can cause it to shift and crack.

-The colder the temperature, the deeper the soil will freeze.
-In frigid temperatures, foundations that were not built below the "frost" or freezing line can experience frost heave.
+The colder the temperature, the deeper the soil will ze.
+In frigid temperatures, foundations that were not built below the "frost" or zing line can experience frost heave.

 Frost forces can lift a foundation upwards dramatically, sometimes by several inches or more, leading to serious frost heaving damage. to a foundation.

 Leaks in plumbing lines that run underneath a concrete slab or through a foundation wall can deposit moisture underneath the foundation and slab.
 This moisture can be from supply lines, waste lines, or even HVAC systems.